310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% bubble Hajime %}
 Ah, I’m fine, the bookcases around here are in a complicated layout…

-So no one but me can enter these cracks—or rather, reach the books we'd need.
+So no one but me can enter these cracks — or rather, reach the books we'd need.

-Hehe, since everyone's really well-built here.
+Heheh, since everyone's really well-built here.

 That must be so nice… I want to grow bigger too, but I can’t really build up the muscle.